SimonePlatania/RainbowIndentGuide/README.md

 # Rainbow Indent Guide

-A fork of [Indent Guide](https://github.com/kiritsuku/IndentGuide) for Eclipse, bringing the guides closer to what IntelliJ IDEA draws.
+A fork of [Indent Guide](https://github.com/kiritsuku/IndentGuide) for Eclipse.

 - one color per indentation level (rainbow), cycled past the seventh
 - the guide of the block holding the caret is lightened, and follows the caret